Clarifai/docs/docs/sdk/Model-Training-Tutorial/visual_classifier.md

 ## Initiate Model Training

 We can initiate the model training by passing the YAML configuration file as parameter to the model.train().
-The Clarifai Python SDK also offers features like showing training status and saving training logs in a local file.
+The Clarifai SDKs also offers features like showing training status and saving training logs in a local file.

 :::note
 If the status code is "MODEL-TRAINED", then the user can know the model is Trained and ready to use.